-If site specific criteria are used, the analysis at the POIs may use the site specific minimum bypass flows and maximum cumulative diversion obtained in lieu of the regional criteria, and the proposed POD may be allowed to operate with the minimum bypass flow and maximum rate of diversion values that result in compliance with all three conditions.
+If site-specific criteria are used, the analysis at the POIs may use the site-specific minimum bypass flows and maximum cumulative diversion obtained in lieu of the regional criteria, and the proposed POD may be allowed to operate with the minimum bypass flow and maximum rate of diversion values that result in compliance with all three conditions.

-1. Cumulatively the project and all senior diverters of record will not reduce the number of days the unimpaired flow needed for spawning, rearing, or passage occurs is exceeded at the POIs by more than 10 percent in each month during the diversion season over the period of record for the analysis.
-This analysis shall be performed using the method described in Appendix B Section B.5.3.4.
-Regional criteria or site specific criteria for the minimum bypass flow may be used in the analysis of flows at the POIs; AND a.
-The project will not change the existing 1.5 year return flow at POIs located at and below anadromy.
-The existing 1.5 year return flow shall be calculated considering the effects of all senior diverters upstream of the POI.
-Upon approval by the State Water Board, the applicant may substitute a site specific threshold for the 1.5 year return flow.
+1. Cumulatively the project and all senior diverters of record will not reduce the number of days the unimpaired flow needed for spawning, rearing, or passage is exceeded at the POIs by more than 10 percent in each month during the diversion season over the period of record for the analysis.
+This analysis shall be performed using the method described in Appendix B sSection B.5.3.4.
+Regional criteria or site-specific criteria for the minimum bypass flow may be used in the analysis of flows at the POIs; AND